 Hello student.
-The main provisions of accounting and analysis of the financial results of the enterprise Accounting for the financial results of the enterprise
+Basic provisions for accounting and analysis of the financial results of an enterprise Accounting for the financial results of an enterprise

-The activity of any enterprise is aimed at the result, but it is not always positive.
-It is thanks to accounting that the calculation of income received and expenses incurred is carried out.
-The difference between these two concepts in accounting is called the financial result.
-Consider the postings generated when determining the financial result.
+The activities of any enterprise are aimed at results, but they are not always positive.
+It is thanks to accounting that the income received and the costs incurred are calculated.
+The difference between these two concepts in accounting is called financial result.
+Let's consider the entries generated when determining the financial result.

-The determination of the final financial results of the enterprise is carried out on a monthly basis, which makes it possible to assess the effectiveness of its functioning and assess situations in a timely manner in order to make adequate management decisions.
+The determination of the final financial results of the enterprise is carried out monthly, which makes it possible to assess the effectiveness of its functioning and timely assess situations in order to make adequate management decisions.

-The final financial result of the enterprise's activities for the reporting period consists of the financial result from ordinary activities and the balance of other income and expenses.
+The final financial result of the enterprise for the reporting period consists of the financial result from ordinary activities and the balance of other income and expenses.

-To calculate financial results in accounting, account 99 “Profit and losses” is used.
-This account allows you to accumulate revenue and expenditure parts in the context of their activities:
+To calculate financial results in accounting, account 99 “Profit and Loss” is used.
+This account allows you to accumulate income and expenses in the context of their activities:

 1. Income and expenses received from the main activity;